luke-feng/Novel-Poisoning-Attacks-on-Decentralized-Federated-Learning/README.md

 # Novel-Poisoning-Attacks-on-Decentralized-Federated-Learning

-This master’s project report explores the design and prototypical implementation of model poisoning attacks in Distributed Federated Learning (DFL) systems.
+This project report explores the design and prototypical implementation of model poisoning attacks in Distributed Federated Learning (DFL) systems.
 Federated Learn- ing is a distributed machine learning framework that enables multiple data owners to collaboratively train models without sharing their private data.
 However, this system is